mkamenet3/SpatialRegPovertyR/docs/index.md

 description: Supplementary Tutorials
 ---

-This folder contains supplementary tutorials for the analysis found in "Spatial Regression Analysis of Poverty in R" (2019) by Chi, Kamenetsky, Wang, and Zhu.
-Data can be found [here](https://github.com/mkamenet3/SpatialRegPovertyR/tree/master/data).
+Supplementary tutorials for the teaching note on Spatial Regression Analysis of Poverty in R. Data can be found [here](https://github.com/mkamenet3/SpatialRegPovertyR/tree/master/data).

 ### Supplementary Tutorials